Canon 77D vs Nikon D7500

-The Canon EOS 77D and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in February 2017 and April 2017.
+The Canon EOS 77D and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in February 2017 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 77D vs Nikon D7500

-An illustration of the physical size and weight of the Canon 77D and the Nikon D7500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 77D and the Nikon D7500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 77D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (8 percent) than the Canon 77D.
 Moreover, the D7500 is markedly heavier (33 percent) than the 77D.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.